 Anne Malinee focuses her practice on complex civil litigation and criminal defense.
 She has represented corporations, professional firms, and individuals in a broad range of cases in federal and state courts and in arbitration proceedings.

-Anne graduated summa cum laude from Vanderbilt University in 2007, where she was a member of Phi Beta Kappa.
-Anne graduated from the University of Virginia School of Law in 2012, where she was elected to the Order of the Coif.
-At Virginia, Anne was the winner of the 2012 William Minor Lile Moot Court Competition and an editor of the Journal of Law and Politics.
-She served as a Law Clerk to the Honorable Julia Smith Gibbons, U.S. Court of Appeals for the Sixth Circuit, in Memphis, Tennessee before joining Williams & Connolly in 2013.
+Anne graduated summa cum laude, Phi Beta Kappa from Vanderbilt University in 2007.
+Before attending law school, Anne worked in journalism at NBC4 in Washington and Voice of America.
+Anne graduated in 2012 from the University of Virginia School of Law, where she was a member of Order of the Coif, editor of the Journal of Law and Politics, and winner of the 2012 William Minor Lile Moot Court Competition.
+She served as a law clerk to the Honorable Julia Smith Gibbons, U.S. Court of Appeals for the Sixth Circuit, before joining Williams & Connolly in 2013.

-- Represented British Petroleum in multi-district litigation proceedings arising out of the Deepwater Horizon Spill.
+- Representing British Petroleum in multi-district litigation proceedings arising out of the Deepwater Horizon Spill

-- Represented two bankers in a FINRA arbitration involving allegations of trade secret misappropriation and violation of restrictive covenants.
+- Representing two bankers in a FINRA arbitration involving allegations of trade secret misappropriation and violation of restrictive covenants

-- Represented president of insurance company in DOJ and SEC investigations and related civil litigation.
+- Representing a president of a reinsurance company in DOJ and SEC investigations and related civil litigation

-- Pro bono trial counsel for defendant in a felony theft case in Maryland state court.
+- Pro bono representation of a defendant in a state court felony theft trial